Grab yourself some new gym gear in Gymshark’s 2022 Black Friday sale

 Follow live: The best early Black Friday 2022 deals

-Following suit is Gymshark, who has just announced that its Black Friday sale will launch on 17 November – that’s a little over a week before the official day itself.
+Following suit is Gymshark, which has launched its Black Friday sale today (17 November) – a little over a week before the official day itself.

 From gym leggings to sports bras, accessories to outerwear, a whole range of Gymshark goodies will feature in this year’s sale.
-And yes, the sale will span across both mens and womenswear.
+And, yes, the sale will span across both menswear and womenswear.
+Keyboards at the ready, folks.

-Whether you’re looking to shop your favourites at a discount, or are simply trying to get ahead of your gift shopping for the festive season, you won’t want to miss out.
-And if you simply can’t wait for the Black Friday deals to start, then we’ve found some impressive discounts that are available to shop now.
+Whether you’re looking to shop your favourites at a discount or are simply trying to get ahead of your gift buying for the festive season, you won’t want to miss out.
+We’ve rounded up some of the impressive discounts that are available to shop now.

 Read more: